• Skip to main content

 • Login

-Defending the rights and broadening the freedoms of family farms and protecting consumer access to raw milk and nutrient dense foods.
+Protecting, defending, and broadening the rights and viability of independent farmers, artisanal food producers, and their consumers.
 Copyright © 2007-2025 · For more information: email: [email protected] · Phone: (703) 208-FARM (3276) · Falls Church, VA Farm-to-Consumer Legal Defense Fund (FTCLDF) The content of this website is intended for educational and informational purposes only and is not intended to be nor should it be construed as either a legal opinion or as legal advice.
 Articles posted here do not necessarily represent the views or the position of the Farm-to-Consumer Legal Defense Fund.